-- 13.4.2 Advertisements that contain nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim, as specified in the EU Register.
+- 13.4.1 Nutrition claims must comply with the criteria in the applicable register. - Advertisements that contain nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim, as specified in the applicable register.
 Advertisements must not give a misleading impression of the nutrition or health benefits of the product as a whole and factual nutrition statements should not imply a nutrition or health claim that cannot be supported.
-Claims must be presented clearly and without exaggeration - 13.4.3 References to general benefits of a nutrient or food for overall good health or health-related well-being are acceptable only if accompanied by a specific authorised health claim - 13.4.4 Claims of a nutrition or health benefit that gives rise to doubt the safety or nutritional adequacy of another product are unacceptable. - 13.5 Comparisons between foods must not discourage the selection of options such as fresh fruit and fresh vegetables, which generally accepted dietary opinion recommends should form a greater part of the average diet.
+Claims must be presented clearly and without exaggeration - 13.4.3 References to general benefits of a nutrient or food for overall good health or health-related well-being are acceptable only if accompanied by a specific authorised health claim - Claims of a nutrition or health benefit that gives rise to doubt the safety or nutritional adequacy of another product are unacceptable. - 13.5 Comparisons between foods must not discourage the selection of options such as fresh fruit and fresh vegetables, which generally accepted dietary opinion recommends should form a greater part of the average diet.
 Advertisements must not disparage good dietary practice.
-No advertisement should suggest that a balanced and varied diet cannot provide adequate nutrients in general. - 13.5.1 Comparative nutrition claims must compare the difference in the claimed nutrient to a range of foods of the same category which do not have the composition that allows them to bear a nutrition claim - 13.5.2 An advertisement may use one product as the sole reference for comparison only if that product is representative of the products in its category - 13.5.3 The difference in the quantity of a nutrient or energy value must be stated in the advertisement and must relate to the same quantity of food.
+No advertisement should suggest that a balanced and varied diet cannot provide adequate nutrients in general

+- 13.5.1 Comparative nutrition claims must compare the difference in the claimed nutrient to a range of foods of the same category which do not have the composition that allows them to bear a nutrition claim - An advertisement may use one product as the sole reference for comparison only if that product is representative of the products in its category - 13.5.3 The difference in the quantity of a nutrient or energy value must be stated in the advertisement and must relate to the same quantity of food. - 13.6 These are not acceptable in advertisements for products subject to this section: - 13.6.1 Claims that state or imply health could be affected by not consuming a food - 13.6.2 Claims that state or imply a food prevents, treats or cures human disease.